The IMT Des Moines Marathon celebrates 21 years of running events. Join us on October 15, 2023.

-The IMT Des Moines Marathon advocates for active participation in our own personal health and wellness by providing community running events and related activities.
+The IMT Des Moines Marathon advocates for individuals who actively participate in their health and wellness by engaging, coordinating, and providing community-related running events and initiatives.

 Terms & Conditions